 These key-strokes will display the first matching path.
 Thereafter, repeated pressing of the same control key will cycle through the list of matching paths.
 Pressing SHIFT with the control key will move through the list backwards.

-/Q Turn echo off /S Strip quote characters from the command_line /V:ON Enable delayed environment variable expansion this allows a FOR loop to specify !variable! instead of %variable% expanding the variable at execution time instead of at input time. /V:OFF Disable delayed environment expansion.
+/Q Turn echo off /S Strip " quote characters from command.
+If command starts with a quote, the first and last quote chars in command will be removed, whether /s is specified or not. /V:ON Enable delayed environment variable expansion this allows a FOR loop to specify !variable! instead of %variable% expanding the variable at execution time instead of at input time. /V:OFF Disable delayed environment expansion.
 Delayed Environment expansion can also be set with SETLOCAL

 If /C or /K is specified, then the remainder of the command line is

 processed as an immediate command in the new shell.
 Multiple commands

 separated by the command separator '&' or '&&' are accepted if surrounded by quotes.

 For more details on working in the CMD shell: QuickEdit, handing quotes etc, see the CMD Syntax page.